Contributor: Suzanne Riordan. Lesson ID: 13819

 Gold Rush

-One event that really shaped the future of Australia was the Gold Rush of the 1850s.
+One event that shaped the future of Australia was the Gold Rush of the 1850s.

-Men had actually discovered gold in the country years before, but the government didn't want this to be known.
-Watch the video Defining Moments: Gold rush, from the National Museum of Australia, to find out why and learn more:
+Men had discovered gold in the country years before, but the government didn't want this to be known.
+Watch the following video to find out why and learn more.

 Australian Federation